UF Law Through the Years

 Henry A. Fenn became Dean of the College of Law.

 The first issue of the Law Review was published in the Spring.
-Editorial Board consisted of Harold B. Crosby, Editor-in-Chief, and Herman Ulmer, Jr., Louis Leibovit, Warren M. Goodrich, and J. Allen Smith.
+The Editorial Board consisted of Harold B. Crosby, editor-in-chief, and Herman Ulmer, Jr., Louis Leibovit, Warren M. Goodrich and J. Allen Smith.

 The College of Law Building was completely renovated and additions included a new office suite for the Dean and additional faculty offices.

-The numbers of faculty increased, the curriculum revised, admissions process strengthened, and the Legal Ethics program established.
+The number of faculty was increased, the curriculum was revised, the admissions process was strengthened, and the Legal Ethics program was established.

-In the Spring construction of a new wing was completed, providing for a library reading room seating 150 students, a courtroom-auditorium seating 250, and a suite of offices for the UF Law Review.
+In the Spring, construction of a new wing was completed, providing a library reading room seating 150 students, a courtroom-auditorium seating 250 and a suite of offices for the UF Law Review.

 The Order of the Coif was established at the College of Law.

 Frank E. Maloney was named Acting Dean following Henry Fenn’s return to full-time teaching.